McClatchy files for bankruptcy protection

-NEW YORK (AP) — The publisher of the Miami Herald, The Kansas City Star and dozens of other newspapers across the country is filing for bankruptcy protection.
+The publisher of The Miami Herald, The Kansas City Star and dozens of other newspapers across the country is filing for bankruptcy protection.

-McClatchy Co.’s 30 newsrooms, including The Charlotte Observer, The News and Observer in Raleigh, and The Star-Telegram in Fort Worth, will continue to operate as usual asthe.publisher reorganizes under Chapter 11 bankruptcy protection.
+McClatchy Co.’s 30 newsrooms, including The Charlotte Observer, The News and Observer in Raleigh, and The Star-Telegram in Fort Worth, will continue to operate as usual as the publisher reorganizes under Chapter 11 bankruptcy protection.
+McClatchy is a minority owner of The Seattle Times.

 The publisher’s origins date to 1857 when it first began publishing a four-page paper in Sacramento, California, following the California Gold Rush.
 That paper became The Sacramento Bee.